- Products & Services

 Here are the events we have happening in Portland, Oregon and Vancouver, Washington - 2013 BRAVE DAY

 - Bing Lounge Concert w/Marlene Brehm featuring "Brave Enough" a song written by Thrivers - by invitation only, March 20th 7 - 9 p.m.
-Visit www.PinkLemonadeProject.org
+Visit www.PinkLemonadeProject.org for more details.

 - Legacy Bra Signing Event - March 21st, 5:00-7:30 pm, 19300 SW 65th Avenue, Tualatin, OR 97062.
 Join this wonderful evening event for education, music, raffle, and a celebrity bra signing.
 Please RSVP or call 503-699-9464.